ChristophB/SOLID/README.md

 * Create a "File" Drupal field and an annotation/object property in OWL.
 * Instantiate the class "http://lha.org/duo#File" to declare a file with property "http://lha.org/duo#uri".
 * Annotate an OWL individual or class with above property and file individual as target.
-* Make sure to place the file into the respective folder.
+* Make sure to place the file into the respective folder before importing the OWL file.

 ## Troubleshooting/Importent notes